ChanChiChoi/SRU/README.md

 # SRU
-Training RNNs as fast as CNNs，SRU by tensorflow
+Training RNNs as fast as CNNs，SRU implementatiom by tensorflow 1.4.1

+I just implemented the sru code, it can run, but i have not optimizated the speed

 refence